 Cadaver dissection is a great experience for those students interested in the health fields.
 A real human body does not necessarily look like the models studied in anatomy laboratory.

 - Physical Therapy

 Biology majors also continue their education in graduate school to earn advanced degrees in

 The biology class sizes are small at Cottey College!
 Even your largest class will be smaller than biology classes at many other colleges.
 Students receive personalized education and career advising from passionate and experienced faculty members.

-There are no laboratory fees, so all biology supplies are provided at no charge to students.
 Field trips are encouraged, and many classes participate in off-campus trips.
 Attending scientific conferences is also encouraged, so you may attend a regional or national scientific conference with a faculty member.
 Lastly, the biology program requires three hours of experiential learning, giving students hands-on experience with undergraduate research or the chance to shadow professionals.